--In response to Attachment A and in support of Recruitment and Retention the grantee has included in the budget an increase for the member living allowance for Reduced Half Time members and Three referring members.
+-In response to Attachment A and in support of Recruitment and Retention the grantee has included in the budget an increase for the member living allowance for Reduced Half Time members and Three Quarter Time members.
+Additionally, the grantee has included a referral incentive for members referring members.